edwardbutler/pandas-playground/README.md

 # python-data-science
-Dabbling with the python data science library over winter break 2017
+Dabbling with the python data science libraries, esp NumPy and Pandas, over winter break 2017